Hsword/Hetu/examples/ctr/README.md

 ## Flags for test files
 Here we explain some of the flags you may use in test files:
 * model: to specify the model, candidates are ('wdl_criteo', 'dfm_criteo', 'dcn_criteo', 'wdl_adult')
-* config: to specify the configuration file in settings.
 * val: whether using validation.
 * cache: whether using cache in PS/Hybrid mode.
 * bsp: whether using bsp (default asp) in PS/Hybrid mode.
 (In Hybrid, AllReduce can enforce dense parameters to use bsp, so there will be no stragglers.) bsp 0, asp -1, ssp > 0